Updated August 30, 2020.

 4. Leasehold Improvements: $163,269 to $260,500

-- These leasehold improvements typically include items such as floor coverings, interior cosmetics, plumbing, electrical work, millwork, pita counters, mechanical work, general construction, architectural services, city plan fees, etc. It may include costs associated with a drive-thru if you decide to include this feature in your restaurant.
+- These leasehold improvements typically include items such as floor coverings, interior cosmetics, plumbing, electrical work, mechanical work, general construction, architectural services, city plan fees, etc. It may include costs associated with a drive-thru if you decide to include this feature in your restaurant.

 - The costs of the improvements will vary from location to location depending on landlord design criteria, contractor pricing, and the condition of the premises.
 There is no guarantee that your costs will fall within this range.

 - If the lessor makes all necessary leasehold improvements, it is possible that such costs will be included in or added to the monthly lease payment, and no front-end out-of-pocket expenses need be paid by you.
 In certain circumstances, you may be able to negotiate a tenant inducement from the landlord to offset part of these costs.

 - For example, in 2019, 5 franchisees opened new Pita Pit restaurants.
 During lease negotiations, 3 of these 5 franchisees were able to negotiate the landlord’s payment of tenant improvement (“TI”) money, intended to offset the cost of leasehold improvements.

 - The average size of these 10 restaurants was 1,604 square feet.
 The average TI money paid per location receiving these funds was $26,742 and has been deducted from what otherwise would have been the low-end range for Leasehold Improvements.
 There is no guarantee you will receive TI money.